 It takes about half an hour or so to assemble and is easiest when you’ve got a partner to help you out.
 The manufacturer includes a 2-year limited warranty on the Del-Amo.
 It has a weight capacity of about 500 pounds for seating.

-7. The Lawson by Birch Lane: the Best Looking (and Waterproof) Storage Solution
+7. Noble House Multi-Brown Wicker: the Best Looking (and Waterproof) Storage Solution

 Love that wicker look!
-The Lawson is made out of resin and is pretty darn waterproof for safe storage of your outdoor supplies.
+The Noble House is made out of resin and is pretty darn waterproof for safe storage of your outdoor supplies.

-The flat top could serve as a bench but it isn’t recommended to do so.
+The slightly rounded top could serve as a bench but it isn’t recommended to do so.
 That’s alright; this deck box is handsome enough that it stands on its own.

 8. Lancaster Eucalyptus Storage Box: the Best Affordable Wooden Option